codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 - The assignment is not locked (if due date is not passed).
 - An email notification with information about the problem is sent to the course instructor(s) containing the debug output from the script.

+These Python and Bash files that can be loaded by a bootstrap script or as explained above in the participation grading section.

 .. tabs::